Skip to main content

 This charitable mountain biking trip begins at 8 am in Moab, Utah.
 You may safely leave your car at our meeting place or you may arrange a pick-up at your hotel.
 A continental breakfast of coffee, juice, fruit, and bagels will be served while our staff is loading your gear into the support vehicles and taking care of last minute details.
 If you prefer a larger breakfast you may want to dine before you arrive.
 We recommend Jail House Café or the Moab Diner, both located on Main Street.

-The cycling event will end in Moab on Day 4 between 3-4pm.
+The cycling event will end in Moab on Day 4 at 2 pm.

 GETTING TO AND FROM MOAB: